-The collections framework is the heart of the Scala 2.13 standard library.
+The collections framework is the heart of the Scala 2.13 standard library, also used in Scala 3.x.
 It provides a common, uniform, and all-encompassing framework for collection types.
 This framework enables you to work with data in memory at a high level, with the basic building blocks of a program being whole collections, instead of individual elements.

 This style of programming requires some learning.
 Fortunately, the adaptation is helped by several nice properties of the Scala collections.
 They are easy to use, concise, safe, fast, universal.